dribdat/design/Whitepaper/README.md

 Not just a metaphor: dribdat aims to be a digital glue between a plethora of tools and processes that are being deployed in the civic tech community, enabling quick and painless deployment - ideal for hackathons, but a need that is common throughout the IT and public sector.
 Tools like dribdat are important instruments in facilitating concentrated social change-making that is digitally sustainable.

 Baked into the core of dribdat is support for Frictionless Data, the "open-source toolkit that brings simplicity and gracefulness to the data experience" ([frictionlessdata.io](https://frictionlessdata.io/)) which we use to accelerate the process of unpacking and exploring open information sources in the crucial early research & experimentation phases of a hackathon.
+When you create a Data Package of your dribdat event, it is a snapshot of all the projects and configurations which can be used for analysis, for backup, or even as a template for the next event with a one-click import.

-We have created and promoted an open schema for publishing event results: `hackathon.json` - a simple, readable text file at the root of any dribdat instance.
-Along with Data Package export, and compliance for [Schema.org](https://schema.org/Hackathon) and [Open Graph](https://ogp.me/) standards, we strive to ensure that our publications are picked up by search crawlers and easily federated.
+The foundation of this is an open schema that we are advocating for publishing hack-event results: `hackathon.json` - a simple, readable text file at the root of any dribdat instance.
+Along with Data Package support, our compliance for [Schema.org](https://schema.org/Hackathon) and [Open Graph](https://ogp.me/) standards helps to ensure that publications are picked up by search crawlers and easily federated.

 For event organizers, the backend allows quick browsing and export of project data: in document form for evaluation by jury, or in `CSV` or `JSON` formats for external workflow.
 Spammy or invalid entries can be easily hidden or cleaned up.
 With `OAuth` support, user profile administration can go through an external, enterprise-scale provider such as GitHub or Slack.